top of page

 As content engineers, we are the bridge between content creators and software engineers.
 We figure out how authors, editors, production, and marketing teams can work independently and in cooperation with the tech team to create engaging, interactive, digital products.
 We analyze the content, its audience, and its purpose.
 Then we figure out an internal structure for the content and a data model to organize it so that users can find and learn from it.
 Finally, we select, customize, design, or build tools to support the workflow to make it all happen efficiently.

-For over 20 years, as Atomic Content Engineers, we have supported content strategies, helped improve workflows, and optimized content delivery for digital applications.
-We have had the honor of collaborating with partners on some of the most effective and important content-first applications in the industry:
+For over 20 years, the Atomic content engineering team has supported content strategies, helped improve workflows, and optimized content delivery for digital applications.
+We have had the honor of working for partners on some of the most effective and important content-first applications in the industry:

 As Atomic Content Engineers, we are committed to leading the way from content to product, with a focus on users, better tools, and a friendly expertise we’ve earned from experience.
 Let’s get to work.